Function spaces and classifying spaces of algebras over a prop: Moduli spaces of algebraic structures as homotopy fibers

-The proof of theorem 0.1 is complete.
+The proof of Theorem 0.1 is complete.

-\begin{rem} Note that we can recover the transfer theorem of bialgebras structures obtained in \cite{Fre1} (Theorem A) as a consequence of Theorem 0.1.
-Indeed, let $P$ be a cofibrant prop in $Ch_{\mathbb{K}}$.
-Let $X\stackrel{\sim}{\rightarrow}Y$ be a morphism of $Ch_{\mathbb{K}}$ such that $Y$ is endowed with a $P$-algebra structure.
+\begin{rem} Note that we can recover the transfer theorem of bialgebras structures of \cite[Theorem A]{Fre1} as a consequence of Theorem 0.1.
+Indeed, let $P$ be a cofibrant dg prop in $\Ch$.
+Let $X\stackrel{\sim}{\rightarrow}Y$ be a morphism of $\Ch$ such that $Y$ is endowed with a $P$-algebra structure.
 We have a homotopy pullback of simplicial sets

 which induces an exact sequence of pointed sets